zhendrikse/Introductory-course-TDD-Task-List-Kata/README.md

 1. Create a task with a description
 2. Extend with an option due date
-3. Create an empty task list
+3. An empty task list
+  - Should be empty
+  - Should throw an exception when requesting a task by ID
+  - Should be able to accept a new task with integer ID
+  - Should throw an exception if the same new task is added twice

 ### References